 7. Save your passwords

+Whew!
 So that is my lengthy post on how we got our digital lives together.
-Please be sure to tune back in in a few weeks to check out my new installment: Clean Out Your Home!
+Be sure to tune back in next month to check out my new installment: Organize Your: House!!!